Fine Arts

 A 2015 study supported by The NAMM Foundation, “Striking A Chord,” also outlines the overwhelming desire by teachers and parents for music education opportunities for all children as part of the school curriculum.

-“Receiving the Best Community in Music Education Award from NAMM gives us national recognition and bragging rights as one of the top music education districts in the country, Lyon said.
+“Receiving the Best Community in Music Education Award from NAMM gives us national recognition and bragging rights as one of the top music education districts in the country, The director said.
 “This award, along with our Texas Art Education Association's "District of Distinction," shows the district’s commitment to the arts and the hard work of our teachers and students.
 We are the best of the best!”

 Texas City ISD provides music programs from the elementary level to high school.
 Band and Choir are introduced at the intermediate level with additional options beginning in middle school and continuing through high school such as show choir, jazz band, vocal jazz and mariachi.